Anti-Inflammatory Diet Plan →

 a spoon sitting in the center of scooped out potato and cauliflower shpeherd's pie toppedw with fresh parsley

 Although original recipes were made with a wide variety of fillings, the meat and potatoes remained largely the same.
-However, this version is made with a combination of potatoes and cauliflower to form a slightly lower carb gluten free shepherd’s pie that’s full of nutrients and fiber!
-Plus, you won’t be able to taste the cauliflower at all.
-So, the picky eaters in your life won’t even realize they are eating extra veggies!
+However, this version is made with a combination of potatoes and cauliflower to form a slightly lower-carb gluten-free shepherd’s pie that’s full of nutrients and fiber!

 cauliflower florets, golden potatoes, half an onion, mushrooms, and fresh herbs in a sauce pan for potato and cauliflower shpeherd's pie

-Note: You’ll also need some basic seasonings and kitchen staples such as olive oil, garlic powder, salt, pepper, and more.
+• Seasoning and Kitchen Staples – Olive oil, garlic powder, salt, pepper, and more.
 So, be sure to read the full recipe below!

 Looking for a vegan alternative?
 Feel free to replace the turkey with a plant-based protein source or veggies such as carrots or green peas.